 When I first started out meal planning, I was confused.
-I felt ‘tied down’ to some random list of recipes that I had arbitrarily decided on earlier that week.
+After I’d take the time to create one, I felt ‘tied down’ to some random list of recipes that I had arbitrarily decided on earlier that week.
 I’d write my meal plan on Saturday, and then by the time I got to Wednesday I would just throw the whole thing out the window and pick up the phone for takeout.

 If you’re a meal planning beginner, start with the basics.

 (Yep, the first one is ME!) this is one of my favorite posts about meal planning on this site (and I have quite a few!).
 I break it down, step by step, how I started meal planning and what you can do to get your feet wet, too.
 Read: My Top Three Meal Planning Basics